manjunathlokesh/Client-Server-model/README.md

 # Client-Server-model
 A Linux based distributed application comprising server, client and its very own database which can handle multiple clients.
 Giving client features like adding, deleting and modifying data in server database.
-This is achieved employing Linux socket programming(uses TCP/IP protocol suite) and shared memory IPC.
+This is achieved employing Linux socket programming(uses TCP/IP protocol suite),shared memory IPC and semaphore.
 # Software requirments:
 Linux OS(V 16.04 or up) running on the host machine or in a virtual machine with latest **gcc/g++ compilers** installed.
 # Compilation notes: